Search Results

 • Allo/Auto: ≥ 2 months must have elapsed since transplant.

 • MIBG Therapy: At least 8 weeks since treatment with MIBG therapy * Subjects must have a Lansky or Karnofsky Performance Scale score of 60% or higher. * Life expectancy \> 2 months * All clinical and laboratory studies for organ functions to determine eligibility must be performed within 7 days prior to first dose of study drug unless otherwise indicated below. * Subjects must have adequate organ functions at the time of registration: * Hematological: Total absolute neutrophil count ANC ≥750/μL * Liver: Subjects must have adequate liver function as defined by AST and ALT \<5x upper limit of normal (Normal=45), Bilirubin \<1.5x upper limit normal (Normal=1.0).
-Normal PT, PTT, fibrinogen. * Renal: Adequate renal function defined as (perform one of the following): Creatinine clearance or radioisotope GFR 70 mL/min/1.73 m2 or greater or a serum creatinine based on age/gender * Females of childbearing potential must have a negative pregnancy test.
-Patients of childbearing potential must agree to use an effective birth control method.
-Female patients who are lactating must agree to stop breast-feeding. * Written informed consent in accordance with institutional and FDA guidelines must be obtained from all subjects (or patients' legal representative).
+Normal PT, PTT, fibrinogen. * Renal: Estimated Glomerular Filtration rate (eGFR) as calculated from the Bedside Schwartz equation (in units of mL/min/1.73 m2) or via radioisotope GFR of ≥ 70.
+The Bedside Schwartz equation is: \[(0.413) X (Height in cm)\] / SCr * Subjects of childbearing potential must have a negative pregnancy test.
+Subjects of childbearing potential must agree to use an effective birth control method.
+Subjects who are lactating must agree to stop breast-feeding. * Written informed consent in accordance with institutional and FDA guidelines must be obtained from all subjects (or patients' legal representative).

 A Study to Compare Standard Chemotherapy to Therapy With CPX-351 and/or Gilteritinib for Patients With Newly Diagnosed AML With or Without FLT3 Mutations